dmp1ce/daveparrish.net/about.markdown

 ## Bitcoin

-I exchange my services for bitcoin and I am a local meetup organizer near in North Carolina area.
+I exchange my services for bitcoin and I am a local meetup organizer in the North Carolina area.
 You can often find me at the [Triangle Bitcoin Meetup](http://www.meetup.com/Triangle-Bitcoin-Meetup/) which I help organize.